-Make no mistake, however, the most effective lawmakers have to deliberately devote their choose to energies to the practice of lawmaking.
-In Robert Kaiser's Act of Congress, for example, Senator Chris Dodd (D-Connecticut) is very forthcoming about how he felt that he came to Congress to make laws, and he approached every aspect of his job through the lens of what could help him advance his agenda.
-[1] On the House side, at the public launch event for the Center for Effective Lawmaking in September 2017, Congressman Lamar Smith (R-Texas) was likewise explicit stating that approached in he his time as committee chair of the House Judiciary Committee with an eye towards doing whatever he could to move as much legislation as possible through his committee (his own bills included), to make a positive impact on American public policy.
+Make no mistake, however, the most effective lawmakers have to deliberately choose to devote their energies to the practice of lawmaking.
+In Robert Kaiser's Act of Congress, for example, Senator Chris Dodd (D-Connecticut) is very forthcoming about how he felt that he came to Congress to make laws, and he approached every aspect of his job through the lens of what could help him advance his agenda.[1]
+On the House side, at the public launch event for the Center for Effective Lawmaking in September 2017, Congressman Lamar Smith (R-Texas) was likewise explicit in stating that he approached his time as committee chair of the House Judiciary Committee with an eye towards doing whatever he could to move as much legislation as possible through his committee (his own bills included), to make a positive impact on American public policy.